lucahost/omi/docs/https_validation.md

 You can also set the var when you start the process, you only need to use the PInvoke process in PowerShell if you wish to set/change/unset one of these vars once the process has started.
 Because this behaviour is set by an environment variable, it is globally set for a process and cannot be adjusted for an individual connection.
 You can turn it off and on during the process using the method above.

-## Future Changes in PowerShell

-The end goal would be to remove the requirement for setting `-SkipCACheck` and `-SkipCNCheck` in PowerShell and actually have those options control the verification behaviour in this OMI library.
-This is not an easy task as the current behaviour in PowerShell is designed to address limitations in the OMI library that it ships.
-Maybe in the future if this fork of OMI gets shipped with PowerShell we can drop the requirement for setting those options and actually have them get passed through to OMI.

-For now I'm happy that this fork will validate the certificate by default making a HTTPS connection more secure but still provide a way to opt out using the env vars.

 ## Trusting a CA Chain